 Make sure that this section includes all the information that your prospective employer may need in order to get in touch with you, such as –

 Think of this as one of the most imperative sections of your resume, as it defines who you are, and why you think that you’ll be an ideal fit for the job.
 In fact, it is your only chance to connect with your recruiters on a subjective level and rope them in to go through your entire profile enthusiastically.
+Refer to our sales manager resume sampleas it will help you in creating an impressive resume for your upcoming interviews.

 In order to make your objective as impressive as possible, make sure it is concise and crisp.
 It should ideally be written down in three to four short sentences and comprise of –

 Furthermore, make sure you let the reader know that you are willing to go the extra mile, in a bid to align your personal goals with that of the organization.
 Even if your aim is to gain a top-level managerial position, don’t shy away from mentioning it.
 If anything, this will only help the recruiter understand that you have a clear vision, and are willing to work towards it.
+Refer to sales manager resume sample to check how should a resume be drafted ideally.

 PRO TIP: Considering that your Career Objective will sit in the top third of the page, it will most likely capture the attention of your prospective employer in the very first go.
 In order for your resume to stand out, you must give due diligence to this section and ensure that it is on point.
 For all you know, this section can prove to be your wild card and earn you an entry to the interview round.

 As seen above, marketing jobs are quite lucrative.
 However, this is only true if you show promise.
 One great way to do so is by incorporating as many relevant skills as you can.
 Right from having an in-depth understanding of how social media marketing works to boasting some copywriting skills, from knowing one or two editing software to be good at crunching numbers, every skill that you possess will take you up the ladder.
 Hence, don’t shy away from listing all of the skills, that you think will help you portray yourself as a competent marketer.
+Avoid from cluttering the resume.
+To introduce additional skills in your resume, you can check out the sales manager resume sample to find out how can you draft a resume effectively.

 You should list down your professional experience in a reverse chronological order.
 Under this section, it is advisable that you enlist your job profile, tenure as well as key result areas, for every organization that you have served.
 While writing about your KRAs make sure you don’t enlist your regular duties, but mention the areas which reflect your achievements.
 Also, wherever possible quantify your achievements, such as –